-The Story of Bruce Springsteen’s Eclectic Second Album, ‘The Wild, the Innocent and the E Street Shuffle’
+Revisiting Bruce Springsteen’s Second LP, ‘The Wild, the Innocent and the E Street Shuffle’

 It didn't sell particularly well when it came out, but it has since become a favorite among his fans.
 On Sept.
 11, 1973, Bruce Springsteen released his second album, The Wild, the Innocent and the E Street Shuffle.